U.S. Market Entry Program

 • Review cadence and tracking

-Actual timelines depend on document completeness and evidence readiness, but our execution model is built to move fast once intake is complete.
+Timelines depend on evidence readiness, but once intake is complete, this model is built to move fast.

 • Week 1: assessment, classification, predicate shortlist